sharifrahmanie/MBMethPred/README.md

 This function has the following arguments:

 * `Epochs`    The number of epochs.
-* `NewData`   A methylation data from ReadMethylFile function.
+* `NewData`   A methylation beta values input from the ReadMethylFile function.
 * `InstallTensorFlow`   Logical.
 Running this function for the first time, you need to install TensorFlow library (V 2.10-cpu).
 Default is TRUE.